 Christchurch is the gateway to New Zealand’s south island, and for a good reason.
 The city is just a few hours from Marlborough, Central Otago and the McKenzie Country.

-This is because Christchurch is a large sprawling city and is unrestricted geographically in its growth.
+This is because Christchurch is a large, sprawling city and is unrestricted geographically in its growth.
 The post-quake rebuild has also helped keep the cost of owning property and rental prices down.

 In Christchurch, the average income is $70,000, per annum, slightly below the average pay for New Zealand salaries.

 Christchurch is also a great place to study.
 The University of Canterbury, Lincoln University and the University of Otago - Christchurch Campus are all located in or near the city.
-The price of living is 30% cheaper for students than in Wellington or Auckland.
+The price of living is around 30% cheaper for students than in Wellington or Auckland.

 Christchurch is a nature lovers' paradise.
 Known as the Garden City, Hagley Park sits in the centre of the city, which is boarded by hills to the south, beaches and great surf to the east and the mountains and snow are just an hour's drive inland.
 Surfing, skiing, windsurfing, mountain biking, hiking and rock climbing are easily accessible in or close to the city.